lnarmour/alphaz-user-image/readme.md

 Latest Travis CI build status:
 [![Build Status](https://travis-ci.org/lnarmour/alphaz-user-image.svg?branch=master)](https://travis-ci.org/lnarmour/alphaz-user-image)

-This automates much of the manual set up required to used AlphaZ as described here:
+This automates much of the manual set up required to use AlphaZ as described here:
 https://www.cs.colostate.edu/AlphaZ/wiki/doku.php?id=eclipse_setup

 > **NOTE**: You need root/administrator privileges to do the following.
 These steps have only been tested on Mac and Linux but the concepts still hold true for Windows.